-Level: graduate (graduate course open to all graduate students of English)
+Level: graduate (open to all graduate students of English)

 The course structure:

-Week 1 – Introduction to central notions and students’ existing knowledge and/or beliefs about them: linguistics and cognitive science, human mind, general cognitive processes, perception, mental imagery, concepts and conceptualization, experience and embodiment, language and linguistic meaning construal.
+Week 2 – Introduction to central notions and students’ existing knowledge and/or beliefs about them (part II): perception, mental imagery, concepts and conceptualization, experience and linguistic meaning construal, conceptual integration and creativity.

-Week 4 – Conceptual integration and human creativity.
+Week 5– Conceptual integration and human creativity – part I

 Week 7 – Continual assessment.

-Week 8 – The nature of multimodal meaning construal: words and images.
+Week 8 – The nature of multimodal meaning construal.